 (3) Not later than ten Business Days after receiving a rejection letter, the QSE applicant may challenge the rejection of its QSE application using the dispute resolution procedures set forth in Section 20, Alternative Dispute Resolution Procedure.
 The applicant may submit a new QSE application and fee at any time, and ERCOT shall process the new QSE application under this Section.

-(4) If ERCOT does not reject the QSE application within ten Business Days after the application has been deemed complete under this Section, ERCOT shall send the applicant, a Standard Form Market Participant Agreement and any other required agreements relating to use of the ERCOT network, software, and systems for the applicant’s signature.
+(4) If ERCOT approves the QSE application, ERCOT shall send the applicant a Standard Form Market Participant Agreement and any other required Agreements relating to use of the ERCOT network, software, and systems for the applicant’s signature.

+(5) If ERCOT fails to approve or deny the QSE application within 60 days after the application is deemed complete, and also fails to notify the applicant that additional time is needed to complete its review, the QSE applicant may seek relief using the dispute resolution procedures set forth in Section 20.

 16.2.3.2 Maintaining and Updating QSE Information